Service daemon for mediating access to a GPS

 than NMEA 0183.
 A client library is provided for applications.

-After installing the software, gpsd will automatically connect to USB GPSes
+After installing this RPM, gpsd will automatically connect to USB GPSes

 when they are plugged in and requires no configuration.
 For serial